-However, it works effectively for cleaning build-up dirt and excess oils.
-It also can soothe your scalp if you have issues like dandruff or an itchy scalp.
+However, it can work effectively for cleaning build-up dirt and excess oils.
+It also can clean your scalp from a buildup of minerals if where you live, the water is hard.

 To use baking soda for hair washing is very simple:

 - Combine a couple of spoons of baking soda with water.
 Gradually add the water and aim for a medium-thick paste.

-- Wet your hair, and then scrub your scalp with the mixture to remove dirt, oil, and product build-up.
+- Wet your hair, then scrub your scalp with the mixture to remove dirt, oil, and product build-up.

 - Then rinse with lukewarm water.

 I’ve tried that a couple of times when I was struggling with dandruff.
 I found that baking soda might help, so I gave it a try.

 While I’m not sure if it helped with dandruff, I felt my hair clean.

 Some people use rye flour as an alternative to baking soda, but I never tried it, so I can’t recommend it.

 6. Apple cider vinegar

-Apple cider vinegar rinses are a common choice for people with extra oily hair.
+Apple cider vinegar rinses are common for people with extra oily hair.